 Should You Take PrEP to Prevent HIV?
-Here's What You Should Know
+We've Got the Facts

 The drug is more than 90% effective at preventing the spread of HIV through sex.
 So why aren’t more docs prescribing it?

 There are almost 40,000 new HIV infections every year in the United States, despite the fact that we now have a drug that can cut the risk of getting the infection from sex almost completely: pre-exposure prophylaxis (PrEP).
 And med school curriculums could be the reason why more high-risk people aren’t taking this medication.

 PrEP is a daily pill that helps prevent the transmission of HIV, the sexually transmitted infection (STI) that, when untreated, can develop into AIDS.
 But more than half of internal medicine residents have only poor or fair knowledge of PrEP, according to a new study published in the Journal of General Internal Medicine.

 "We know now that if we train people [about prescribing PrEP], they'll do it," said lead study author Christopher Terndrup, M.D.,assistant professor of medicine in the Oregon Health and Science University School of Medicine in Portland, Oregon.
 "We just need to make sure that's happening."